 Some key points regarding this year's parade: - Parade Start 9:00 AM and ends at approximately 11:30 AM - Online registration opens on Monday, April 1st and ends on Sunday, June 23rd at 11:59pm.
-ALL parade entrants must register online. - To register online, go to www.kiwanissrvcart.com and submit your parade entry information. - Questions?
-Send an e-mail to email@example.com or call the Kiwanis Parade Hotline at 925-791-2633. - A mandatory pre-parade meeting for ALL parade entrants will be held on Wednesday, June 26th at the Danville Town Meeting Hall, 201 Front Street.
-There will be two sessions: noon to 1:00pm and 6:00pm to 7:00pm.
-Parade participants may attend either the noon or 6:00pm meeting. - Shuttle bus service will be provided before and after the parade for all participants.
+ALL parade entrants must register online. - To register online, go to http://www.brownpapertickets.com/event/601682 and submit your parade entry information. - Questions?
+Send an e-mail to firstname.lastname@example.org or call the Kiwanis Parade Hotline at 925-791-2633. - A mandatory pre-parade meeting for ALL parade entrants will be held at noon on Wednesday, June 25th at the Danville Town Meeting Hall, 201 Front Street. - Shuttle bus service will be provided before and after the parade for all participants.
 Pre-parade pickups occur at the Sycamore Valley Road park n' ride with drop off at the parade staging areas (at the beginning of the parade route near San Ramon Valley High School).
 After the parade, pick-up at Sycamore Valley Road to the staging areas. - Donations to the San Ramon Valley Kiwanis Foundation are tax deductible.
 Please use our 501(c)(3) tax ID #27-0244834.

 Please note that the July 4th Parade starts at 9:00am and that spectator chairs may not be put next to the parade route until 6:00pm on July 3rd.